When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Wax Seal

-A wax seal, also known as a wax ring, is located between the toilet and the flange.
-It creates a seal between the sewer and the toilet, preventing odors from leaking through.
-If the wax seal is old or damaged, you will need to remove the entire toilet to replace it.
+Also known as a wax ring, this sits between the toilet and the flange.
+It creates an airtight and watertight seal between the sewer pipe and the bathroom.
+If this wax degrades or breaks, sewer gas leaks directly into your home.
+You must remove the toilet to replace it.

 You Might Also Like